r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 There’s no real Schema Markup designed specifically for separate discount codes.
 We would suggest not to use any Schema Markup and choose ‘None’ option for coupon codes because not doing so might get your site penalized.

 = Why are my images not getting indexed? =
-It is completely normal for Google to not index your submitted images.
+It is completely normal for Google not to index your submitted images.
 Sometimes, not even a single submitted images is indexed by Google.

 Google is almost never willing to index all the pages and images available on a site.
 The number of pages and images that get indexed is based on the site's reputation and the quality of the content among others.

 = How do I noindex inner paginated posts of a website? =

-<a href="https://s.rankmath.com/googlepaginatedcontent" target="_blank">According to Google</a>, they treat the pagination pages with `rel="prev"` & `rel="next"` very similar to canonical and only show when it matches a certain query that another page in your site doesn't fit, so duplication of meta descriptions and titles should not be an issue as Google says they will treat the series of pages as consolidated content, and links will be consolidated to the first page.
-However, you do get warnings in webmaster tools for duplication and it is safe to ignore them.

-Google understands and honors the `rel="next"` and `rel="prev"` tags on the archive pages.
-Like the inner pages of your homepage and there is no need to add noindex tag to them.
+Rank Math makes it extremely simple and easy to NoIndex the paginated series’ of your homepage, archives, or single posts.

+Head over to WordPress Dashboard > Rank Math > Titles & Meta > Misc.
+Pages.

+Scroll down a bit and you will see the `NoIndex Paginated Pages` option.

+Enable it and you are good to good.
+Here is a screenshot for reference: https://i.rankmath.com/xPTxfq

+Now, your paginated pages like `/page/2` etc. will no longer appear in Search Engines.

 = The tag "rel=canonical" appears more than once in the document = That must be coming from the theme's code or some other SEO/AMP plugin as the Rank Math plugin adds only one canonical URL per page.